CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 And elsewhere Linji said: “Students nowadays do not know the Dharma.
 They are like goats, nuzzling and nibbling at everything they come across.
 They cannot distinguish the servant from the master, nor the guest from the host.”

-Other sayings from Linji: “What is the frantic hurry to deck yourselves in a lion's skin when all the while you are yapping like wild foxes?
+Other sayings from Linji or attributed to him: “What is the frantic hurry to deck yourselves in a lion's skin when all the while you are yapping like wild foxes?
 A real man has no need to give himself the airs of a real man!”

 “Monks,… I spent twenty years with my late master, Huangbo.
 Three times I asked him on the essence of Buddhism, and three times he beat me.
 It was as if he had caressed me with a branch of fragrant sage.
 Now I feel like tasting a sound beating again; who can give it to me?”
 A monk stepped forward and said, “I can.”
 The master took up his stick and handed it to him.
 The monk hesitated to take hold of it.
 So the master hit him.